Last Modified: 20 Jul 2014

 Days 12-13 Tangalle

-Bask on the white sands of Tangalle, then peruse the fresh catch on offer at the seafood markets and have it cooked up before your eyes at a local seaside restaurant.
+Today is yours to bask on the white sands of Tangalle, then peruse the fresh catch on offer at the seafood markets and have it cooked up before your eyes at a local seaside restaurant.
 Perhaps be tempted by favourite local dish, Ambulthiayal (sour fish curry) or just sit back with feet in the sand and a frosty Lion beer.
+We meet in at about 5pm to learn how to prepare the local sea food.

 Hotel (2 nts)